yutannihilation/savvy/book/src/10_struct.md

 ## Traps about protection

 This is a bit advanced topic.
-It's okay to have a struct to contain arbitrary things, however, if you want to pass an `SEXP` from an R session, **you need to take care of the protection on it**.
+It's okay to have a struct to contain arbitrary things, however, if you want to pass an `SEXP` from an R session, **it's your responsibility to take care of the protection on it**.

 The `SEXP` passed from outside doesn't need an additional protection at the time of the function call because it belongs to some enviroment on R session, which